Geoengineering governance

 Publications

 The Danger of Mainstreaming Solar Geoengineering: A Critique of the National Academies Report.
-J. Stephens, P. Kashwan, D. McLaren & K. Surprise (2021).
+Jennie Stephens, Prakash Kashwan, Duncan McLaren & Kevin Surprise (2021).
 Environmental Politics

 The Politics and Governance of Research into Solar Geoengineering, Duncan McLaren and Olaf Corry, WIRES Climate Change, 2021.